 Fire Ants are more aggressive than most indigenous species hence they have pushed many species away from their local habitat, even possibly into extinction.
 Further, these ants are renowned for their ability to survive extreme conditions.
 Despite being native to regions of South America, they do not hibernate in colder climates and can survive prolonged temperatures as low as 16 F (-9 C).

 Fire Ant Colonies

-Colonies are founded by small groups of queens or single queens.
-Even if only one queen survives, within a month or so, the colony can expand to thousands of individuals.
-Some colonies possess multiple queens.
-This trait is uncommon among insects.
-Fire Ant queens are the reproductive females in their colony.
-They are also generally the largest ants in the colony.
-Their primary function is reproduction.
+Fire Ant queens are the reproductive females and are also generally the largest ants in that colony.
 Fire Ant queens may live as long as 6-7 years.
-During their lifetimes they can produce up to 3,500 eggs per day.
+During their lifetimes, they can produce up to 3,500 eggs per day.
 That adds up to roughly 9 million eggs produced during a single queen’s lifetime.
 Young, virgin Fire Ant queens have wings (as do male Fire Ants), but rip them off after mating.